avabellaw/crystal-clear-opticians/readme.md

 * Navbar created using [Bootstrap's navbar]([https://getbootstrap.com/docs/5.0/components/navbar/]) and then modified.
 * Footer also uses Bootstrap classes
 * Code to open navbar dropdowns on hover taken from this [Stackoverflow post]([https://www.geeksforgeeks.org/how-to-make-menu-dropdown-on-hover-using-bootstrap/])
-* JQuery _check device can hover_ code taken from [this website](https://dev.to/niorad/detecting-hover-and-touch-in-css-and-js-4e42)
+* JQuery code to "check device can hover" taken from [this website](https://dev.to/niorad/detecting-hover-and-touch-in-css-and-js-4e42)
 * Disable dropdown on click to prevent issues taken from [Stackoverflow post](https://stackoverflow.com/questions/15697968/how-to-disable-bootstraps-button-dropdown)
 * When the form is submitted, you are taken to a thank you page that auto-redirects back to index.html.
 This was suggested to me by my mentor Darío Carrasquel.
 * Styling content using [Boostrap typography](https://getbootstrap.com/docs/5.0/content/typography/)